Which famous people have multiple sclerosis?

 Her symptoms included a weaker right side of the body and difficulty walking for long periods.
 Sigler hid her condition for years, not sure how to accept the diagnosis or talk to others about her experiences.

 Today, as a wife and mother, she has not let her diagnosis slow her down.
 While pregnant, her disease went into complete remission, and she was able to deliver a healthy baby.
 She was symptom-free for an extended period but has dealt with symptoms very similar to those of fatigue for the last decade.

 Although she may move more slowly or need a few extra minutes of rest on some days, she looks forward to expanding her family in the future, if possible.

 In addition to leading a healthful lifestyle, she has also used medications and infusions over the last few years.
 With the help of Tecfidera, an oral medication, her symptoms have been stable and her MS manageable for more than 6 years.

 Sigler looks forward to watching her son grow, spending time with her husband, and living life on her terms.

 Other well-known people with MS

-These five people are just a small number of celebrities living life with MS. Other well-known celebrities include:
+These five people are just a few of the celebrities living life with MS. Other famous people with this condition include: